Datil vs Habanero: The Sweeter Florida Cousin

 Quick Comparison

-Datil Pepper measures 100K–300K SHU while Habanero registers 100K–350K SHU — roughly equal in heat.
+Datil Pepper measures 100K–300K SHU while Habanero registers 100K–350K SHU.
+That makes Habanero about 1.2x hotter by upper SHU range.
 Datil Pepper is known for its fruity and sweet flavor (C. chinense), while Habanero offers fruity and citrusy notes (C. chinense).

 Datil Pepper